awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 Install example dependencies
 ----------------------------

-To run the local example you will need to install the GSProcessing library to your Python environment, and you'll need to clone the GraphStorm repository to get access to the data.
+To run the local example you will need to install the GSProcessing and GraphStorm library to your Python environment, and you'll need to clone the GraphStorm repository to get access to the data.

 Follow the :ref:`gsp-installation-ref` guide to install the GSProcessing library.
+And follow the :ref:`Setup GraphStorm with pip Packages<setup_pip>` to install the GraphStorm library.

 You can clone the repository using